ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ### CDN setup

 Start by attaching a link to the style sheet.
 It contains all styles for the editor's UI and content.
 You can also include your styles if you like.
-Refer to the content styles guide for more information.
+Refer to the {@link getting-started/setup/css content styles} guide for more information.

 ```html
 <link rel="stylesheet" href="<CDN_LINK>/ckeditor5/dist/styles.css" />